Layered Boards

 Layered 3×3 Tic Tac Toe

-The sketch below implements standard 3×3 Tic Tac Toe using two separate Quadrilles—player1 and player2—and overlays them on a single canvas.
-Players alternate turns, and each move is recorded in the corresponding layer.
-The game checks whether any of the shared win patterns are matched in either layer.
+The sketch below implements Tic Tac Toe using two separate Quadrilles—player1 and player2—and overlays them on the same canvas.
+Each move is recorded in the active player’s layer, and the game checks whether any shared win pattern is matched.

 code